RoundingWell/care-ops-frontend/src/scss/README.md

 ## Sass Compiling

-Sass modules are imported via webpack and compiled into css so the sass dependency order is decided by webpack.
+Sass modules are imported via vite and compiled into css so the sass dependency order is decided by vite.

 ## Sass Organization